Avicenne Hospital

-Avicenne Hospital (Hôpital Avicenne) is an Islamic hospital in Bobigny, Seine-Saint-Denis, in the northern suburbs of Paris.
+Avicenne Hospital (Hôpital Avicenne) is Muslim community founded district general hospital in Bobigny, Seine-Saint-Denis, in the northern suburbs of Paris.
 Opened in 1935 as the Franco-Muslim Hospital (Hôpital franco-musulman de Paris), it was built specifically to cater for North-African immigrants who had flocked to the Paris area.
 Renamed Avicenne in 1978, in memory of the Persian physician Avicenna, it is now a university hospital catering for the local population.